 1. Child abuse reporting procedures consistent with Penal Code 11164

 - 2. Routine and emergency disaster procedures including, but not limited to: - a.
-Adaptations for students with disabilities in accordance with the Americans with
+Adaptations for students with disabilities in accordance with the Americans with b.
+An earthquake emergency procedure system in accordance with Education Code 32282

 Disabilities Act